Current Grantee Updates (click on cohort year to learn more)

 Rev. Sarah Gautier, “Esperanza Collab” (Living Stones Church, Boston, MA)

-Esperanza is a ministry of Living Stones Church in partnership with EastieFit (a CrossFit gym), Infinite Ballers (a youth soccer development program), and East Boston High School Boys Soccer Team.
+Fall 2023: Esperanza is a ministry of Living Stones Church in partnership with EastieFit (a CrossFit gym), Infinite Ballers (a youth soccer development program), and East Boston High School Boys Soccer Team.
 The goal of Esperanza is to provide free fitness and mentoring programs to Latine youth in East Boston that empowers them to build hope for their futures.
 In 2023, Esperanza hosted mentorship and fellowship programs for high school and college students, held two 6-week fitness programs, encouraged healthy eating, purchased fitness equipment to bring the “gym” outdoors, and provided strength and conditioning coaching for a boys’ soccer team.

 Gabriela Hernandez (Balbuena), “Cafe con Cristo with Youth” (Church of Our Savior, Bronx, NY)